BZoennchen/Pages/_posts/2026-08-19-cognition-as-construction-en.md

 This leads to the central theoretical move of Luhmann's systems theory: since neither subject-theory nor object-theory works, a new foundational distinction is required.
 He replaces subject/object with **system/environment**.
-This is far more than a mere swap of vocabulary, as the new terms carry entirely different implications Drawing on George Spencer-Brown's calculus of forms and the concept of **re-entry**, Luhmann argues that the system/environment split, like subject/object, begins with a distinction.
+This is far more than a mere swap of vocabulary, as the new terms carry entirely different implications Drawing on George Spencer-Brown's calculus of forms and the concept of **re-entry** {% cite brown:1969 %}, Luhmann argues that the system/environment split, like subject/object, begins with a distinction.
 But just as the classical subject held a representation of the object within itself, Luhmann posits that the system/environment distinction "re-enters" one of its own sides (the system).
 The system observes both itself and its environment using a distinction it has drawn itself.
 While this retains a structural similarity to the classical problem, it transcends it.